UPDATED – FEBRUARY, 2021

 The Problem: Why Were Changes Needed?

-Since March 2020, there have been widespread temporary layoffs (or a reduction in wages or hours) due to COVID-19 related business slow down or (hopefully) non-permanent shutdowns.
+For almost one year – since March 2020 – there have been widespread temporary layoffs (or a reduction in wages or hours) due to COVID-19 related business slow down or (hopefully) non-permanent shutdowns.

 As June approached, employers of non-unionized employees in Ontario-regulated workplaces were facing the 13-week deadline where temporary layoffs automatically become terminations under the Employment Standards Act, 2000 (“ESA”) giving rise to termination and severance pay obligations, even if the employer hoped to eventually recall a laid-off employee to work.